pleonex/PleOps.Cake/README.md

 The following target are available for build, test and release.

-- `Build-Test`: build the project and run its tests and quality assurance tools.
+- `BuildTest`: build the project and run its tests and quality assurance tools.

-- `Create-Artifacts`: run `Build-RunTests`, generate the release notes, build the documentation and pack the libraries and executable into NuGet package and self-contained applications.
+- `Create-Artifacts`: run `BuildTest`, generate the release notes, build the documentation and pack the libraries and executable into NuGet package and self-contained applications.

-- `Create-PreviewRelease`: run `Prepare-Release`, push the artifacts into the preview feeds and push the documentation into preview.
+- `Create-PreviewRelease`: take the created artifacts`, push them into the preview feeds and push the documentation into preview.

-- `Promote-Release`: repackage the NuGet without the _preview_ suffix, push into the release feed, push the documentation and create the GitHub release or create a tag.
+- `Create-OfficialRelease`: take the created artifacts, push them into the release feed, push the documentation and create the GitHub release.